To book an appointment for a consultation, email me at email@example.com

 Gradually, from within your own words, another meaning may form which surprises you.
 It may change the way you understand something about yourself or your past experiences.
 As one meaning falls away it can take pain or suffering with it.
 Psychoanalytic work involves a renewed return – led by your own words – to these meanings until their negative effects soften.
 Over time, and at particular moments, a gradual reorganisation of your life can become possible, one which you create and re-create as a result.
 What was once a closed and difficult problem might become the site or a new meaning, or harbour a possible solution, through which a new way to live can be found.
 The work of psychoanalysis is a work of creation and transformation.
 Everyone is different.

-I hold a PhD in Psychoanalysis, am an Honorary Psychotherapist at The Guild of Psychotherapists, and a UKCP Trainee Therapist.
-I practice psychoanalytic psychotherapy online, via platforms like Zoom, so as to work with people around the world.
-I also practice in person in London, England.
+I hold a PhD in psychoanalysis and practice psychoanalytic psychotherapy in person in London, England and online via platforms like Zoom, so as to work with people around the world.
+I work in the Clinic of The Guild of Psychotherapists and in private practice.
+I am UKCP registered and I abide by their Code of Ethics and Professional Practice.
 Fees are discussed after you get in touch and are agreed on an individual basis.

-To arrange a consultation to discuss whether psychoanalysis is right for you, use the form below or email me at firstname.lastname@example.org
+To arrange a consultation to discuss whether psychoanalysis is right for you, email me at firstname.lastname@example.org